-- Evidence to show you are eligible for an EMDG grant, including that you are Australian (note: you must have an ABN)
+- Evidence to show you are eligible for an EMDG grant.
+This includes that you are Australian (note: you must have an ABN)

-- Evidence to show your product is eligible, including that it is of substantially Australian origin
+- Evidence to show your product is eligible.
+This includes that it is of substantially Australian origin

-- Your 2020–21 balance sheet and profit and loss statement to prove your turnover is less than $20 million.
+- Your most recent balance sheet and profit and loss statement.
+This is to prove your turnover is less than $20 million.

 Plan to market

 You need to include a plan to market with your application.
 However, representative bodies only seeking funding to provide training are exempt from this requirement.

 - a strategic roadmap for marketing and eligible promotional expenses